-General learning goal: The student will describe and explain the organization and operation of the judicial process and the role of law enforcement in this process.
+General Learning Goal: The student will describe and explain the organization and operation of the judicial process and the role of law enforcement in this process.

-- 1. The student will explain the primary responsibilities of the following: - a. federal supreme, appellate, and district courts - b. state supreme, appeals, and district courts - c. county and municipal courts - d. attorneys-prosecuting and defense, public defenders
+- 1. The student will explain the primary responsibilities of the following:

+- a.
+Federal supreme, appellate, and district courts;

+- b.
+State supreme, appeals, and district courts;

+- c.
+County and municipal courts;

+- d.
+Attorneys-prosecuting and defense, public defenders.

-- 2. The student will explain and describe the following law enforcement and judicial processes in felonies and misdemeanors:
+- 2. The student will explain and define the following terms as they relate to the judicial process in criminal cases:

-- a. arrest
+- a.
+Arrest

-- b. bail
+- b.
+Bail

-- c. arraignment
+- c.
+Arraignment

-- d. preliminary hearing
+- a.
+Preliminary hearing

+- b.
+Indictment

-- e. plea bargaining
+- e.
+Plea bargaining

-- f. trial
+- f.
+Trial

-- g. disposition
+- g.
+Disposition

-- 3. The student will explain the role of discretion at the law enforcement officer's level and the impact discretion has on the individual person as well as on the caseload for the overall CJS.
+- 3. The student will explain the role of discretion at the law enforcement officer's level and the impact discretion has on the individual person as well as on the caseload for the overall criminal justice system.